Spooni-Development/spooni_development_website/docs/doc_mappings/ambarino/spooni_moonstone_pond.md

 #### To install spooni_moonstone_pond:
 - Download the resource
   - On [Cfx.re Portal](https://portal.cfx.re/)
-- Drag and drop the resource into your resources fold
+- Drag and drop the resource into your resources folder
   - `spooni_moonstone_pond`
 - Add this ensure in your server.cfg
   ```